-Many GP Providers earn private fees which are not paid in to the practice's accounts.
+Many providers earn private fees which are not paid in to the practice's accounts.
 These fees will be separately accounted for on your income tax return.

 The accounting year end for your private fee income may differ from your practice's accounting year end.
-For example, your practice year end may be 30 June 2017, but your private fees may be accounted for on your 2017/18 income tax return for the year ended 5 April 2018.
-Alternatively, your private fees accounting year end may be the same as your practice's accounting year end i.e. 30 June 2017.
+For example, your practice year end may be 30 June 2018, but your private fees may be accounted for on your 2018/19 income tax return for the year ended 5 April 2019.
+Alternatively, your private fees accounting year end may be the same as your practice's accounting year end i.e. 30 June 2018.